Abedini81/Car-Price-Prediction-Dashboard-Using-ML-and-Streamlit/README.md

 # Car Price Prediction Dashboard

 An interactive web application built with **Python** and **Streamlit** that predicts car prices using a trained **machine learning model**.
-Users can input car details, get a predicted price, and track their prediction history — all in a simple and accessible online interface.
+Users can input car features, get a predicted price, and track their prediction history, all in a simple and accessible web interface.

 ![Main UI Screenshot](images/mainPage.png)